 This kind of combination will fall short, especially in gaming.
 Those powerful Intel Core i7’s and Ryzen 7’s chips will be of waste if it is only paired with a GTX 1650 or RX 560.
 If that is the case, I would rather have an i5 or Ryzen 5 paired with a good mid-range video card.

 Choosing the right CPU is also just as important as selecting the GPU.
 Since this is where everything in your computer will be processed, picking the right CPU for your needs is critical.

 How you determine the right amount of processing power for your computer will vary on how you will use it.

 For example, if you are going to use your computer for gaming, you might want to prioritize the GPU instead of a CPU.

 If you will be more focused on content creation, a powerful CPU is a must.
-But if you are going to do both, it will just be a matter of right combination.
-Generally, a combination of a mid-range CPU and high-end GPU is more desirable.
+But if you are going to do both, it will just be a matter of the right combination.
+Generally, a combination of a mid-range CPU and a high-end GPU is more desirable.

 Having a powerful GPU and CPU is a bit pointless if you don’t have enough RAM.
 The system memory is perhaps the most important thing to consider next to the GPU and CPU.